ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 completed a collect request for a batch containing the report (see
 {{collect-flow}}), or if the aggregator is a helper and has completed an aggregate-share request for a batch containing the report (see
 {{aggregate-share-request}}).
-It also checks if the report has been observed.
+It also checks if the report has been aggregated.
 This is the case if the report was used in a previous aggregate request (see
 {{aggregate-init-request}} and {{aggregate-request}}).

-* If the report has not yet been observed but is contained by a batch that has been collected, then the aggregator fails with error `batch-collected`.
+* If the report has never been aggregated but is contained by a batch that has been collected, then the aggregator MUST fail with error `batch-collected`.
   This prevents additional reports from being aggregated after its batch has already been collected.

-* If the report has been observed but has not been collected, then it fails with error `report-replayed`.
+* If the report has been aggregated but has not been collected, then it MUST fail with error `report-replayed`.
 This prevents a report from being used more than once in a batch.

-Note that detecting whether a report has been replayed (i.e., it has been aggregated but not yet collected) requires each aggregator to store the set of nonces of reports that have been aggregated in uncollected batch intervals.
-So that the aggregator does not have to maintain this storage indefinitely, it MAY fail with `report-dropped` under the conditions prescribed in {{anti-replay}}.
+Note that detecting whether a report has been replayed (i.e., it has been aggregated but not yet collected) requires each aggregator to store the nonces of reports that have been aggregated in uncollected batch intervals.
+So that the aggregator does not have to maintain this storage indefinitely, it MAY insetead fail with `report-dropped` under the conditions prescribed in {{anti-replay}}.

 Next, the aggregator attempts to decrypt its input share.
 It starts by looking up the HPKE config and corresponding secret key indicated by `encrypted_input_share.config_id`.
-If not found, then it fails with error `hpke-unknown-config-id`.
+If not found, then it MUST fail with error `hpke-unknown-config-id`.
 Otherwise, it decrypts the payload with the following
 procedure: